-2.2 URGING THE LEGISLATURE TO INCREASE THE 20 PERCENT BLOCK GRANT FOR SPECIAL NEEDS AASB urges the 26th Alaska Legislature to adjust the 20 percent block grant for special needs and intensive services funding (AS 14.17.420) to recognize that additional funds are needed for the multiple services funded by this category of formula spending.
-AASB suggests that the grant be increased to 25 percent immediately pending determination by the Education Committee of the true amount necessary to adequately fund these services.
+2.2 URGING THE LEGISLATURE TO INCREASE THE 20 PERCENT BLOCK GRANT FOR SPECIAL NEEDS

+AASB urges the Alaska Legislature to adjust the 20 percent block grant for special needs and intensive services, including vocational (career and technical), bilingual, gifted learning, and special education funding (AS 14.17.420) to recognize that additional funds are needed for the multiple services funded by this category of formula spending.
+AASB suggests that the grant be increased to 25 percent immediately pending determination by the Education Committee of the true full amount necessary to adequately fund these services.

 Rationale.
 The enactment of SB 36 in 1998 changed the foundation program for K-12 education to provide 20 percent block grants to districts for all special education, vocational technology, bilingual and bicultural programs, and gifted and talented programs.
 In reality, most districts consume their block grants for special education, leaving little if any funding for vocational and other programs.
-An increase in block grant funding for vocational technology, gifted and talented, and bilingual/bicultural programs would help revive these services in many districts.
-Adopted 2008
+In 2010, the Alaska Legislature discussed incremental increases to the block grant up to 23 percent, with the intent that additional funds be dedicated to career and technical education.
+An increase in block grant funding for vocational (career and technical), gifted and talented, and bilingual/bicultural programs would help revive these services in many districts.
+Adopted 2008 Amended 2009 (Sunsets 2013)